-Annualized in-place rents is a non-GAAP measure that measures performance based on annualized contractual revenue from the rents expected to be collected on leases owned and acquired ("in place") as of the measurement date.
+Annualized in-place rents is a non-GAAP measure that measures performance based on annualized contractual revenue from the rents expected to be collected on leases owned and acquired ("in-place") as of the measurement date.
 Annualized in-place rents is calculated using the implied monthly revenue from all revenue producing leases that are in place as of the measurement date multiplied by twelve.
 Implied monthly revenue for each lease is calculated based on the most recent rental payment under such lease.
 Management believes the presentation of annualized in-place rents provides valuable additional information for users of the financial statements in assessing our financial performance and growth.
 In particular, management believes the presentation of annualized in-place rents provides a measurement at the applicable point of time as opposed to revenue, which is recorded in the applicable period on revenue-producing assets in place as they are acquired.
 Annualized in-place rents has important limitations as an analytical tool because it is calculated at a particular moment in time, the measurement date, but implies an annualized amount of contractual revenue.
 As a result, following the measurement date, among other things, the underlying leases used in calculating the annualized in-place rents financial measure may be terminated, new leases may be acquired, or the contractual rents payable under such leases may not be collected.
 In these respects, among others, annualized in-place rents differs from "revenue", which is the closest comparable GAAP measure and which represents all revenues (contractual or otherwise) earned over the applicable period.
 Revenue is recorded as earned over the period in which the lessee is given control over the use of the wireless communication sites or other digital infrastructure and recorded over the term of the lease.
-You should not consider annualized in-place rents or any of the other non-GAAP measures we utilize as an alternative or substitute for our results.
-The following is
+You should not consider annualized in-place rents to revenue, the most comparable GAAP measures as an alternative or substitute for our results.
+The following is a c

-Successor Predecessor Period from iod from (in thousands) Year Ended December 31, 2021 February 10, 2020 to December 31, 2020 January 1, 2020 to February 9, 2020 Revenue for year ended December 31 \$ 103,609 \$ 62,923 \$ 6,836 Annualized in-place rents as of December 31 \$ 117,924 \$ 84,071
+(in thousands) Year Ended December 31, 2022 Year Ended December 31, 2021 Revenue for year ended December 31 \$ 135,456 \$ 103,609 Annualized in-place rents as of December 31 \$ 157,553 \$ 117,924